 Asda blasted over ‘mental’ costume

-Supermarket giant Asda has come under fire for advertising a fancy dress outfit featuring someone covered in blood and brandishing a machete as a “mental patient fancy dress costume”.
+Supermarket giant Asda has been forced to apologise after it advertised a fancy dress outfit featuring someone covered in blood and brandishing a machete as a “mental patient fancy dress costume”.

 The Halloween costume, which is designed to look like a blood-splattered straitjacket with ragged edges, was on sale for £20 through the supermarket’s clothing arm George.

 Many took to Twitter to express their disgust at the description including former footballer Stan Collymore, who has a well-documented battle with depression.

 He tweeted: “Dear ASDA, nice stereotype of ” Mental patients”.
 Something you’d expect from the ###.
 A f***ing joke.”

 “Do you actually realise how many people are hanging themselves because of being frightened of the stigma?
 Wording is CLEAR.
 MENTAL PATIENT.”

 Asda apologised for the incident in a series of tweets and said it would be making a donation to mental health charity Mind.

 The company said: “We’re deeply sorry one of our fancy dress costumes has upset people.
 This was an unacceptable error – the product was withdrawn immediately.

 “We’d like to offer our sincere apologies for the offence it’s caused and will be making a sizeable donation to @MindCharity.